vtex-apps/store-header/docs/README.md

 | `fullWidth` | `Boolean` | Determines if the header row should span the full width of the screen.                                                                  | `true`          |
 | `inverted` | `Boolean` | If true, the row uses the inverted base color defined in styles.json.                                                                  | `false`          |

-⚠️ Repeat this process for all `header-row` blocks in both `header-layout.desktop` and `header-layout.mobile`, ensuring you configure each block with the necessary props.
+⚠️ Repeat this process for all `header-row` blocks in both `header-layout.desktop` and `header-layout.mobile`, configuring each block with the necessary props.

 ### Layout customization blocks